• Skip to primary navigation

 • Now make small balls out of this dough.
 See that there are no cracks, else it might break while frying.

-• Transfer it to paper towel to absorb any excess oil.
+• Transfer it to a paper towel to absorb any excess oil.
 Keep this aside till the sugar syrup is ready.

 • Now add the cardamom powder and mix well.